 Your fridge is a weapon in the battle against germs, but it must be used effectively.
 Here are a few useful things to remember:

-- if your fridge is full, turn the temperature down to help it fight germs, but it is best to leave space as this allows air to circulate and maintain the set temperature
+- If your fridge is full, turn the temperature down, but it is best to leave space as this allows air to circulate and maintain the set temperature

-- if you're putting out food for a party, try not to leave it out for more than four hours; otherwise germs might have a party of their own!
+- If you're putting out food for a party, don't leave it out for more than four hours

 Keeping food in the freezer

-- freeze it before the 'use by' date
+- Freeze food before the 'use by' date

 - Follow any freezing or thawing instructions on the label

 - Thaw food in the fridge so that it doesn't get too warm

 - Use food within one to two days after it’s been defrosted – it will go off in the same way as if it were fresh